 -Ethan Buckner, YEA Minnesota

 No one can deny that awareness of environmental issues has increased greatly the last few years.
 Luckily, it has led to many new ideas, programs, and initiatives, especially with our younger generation.
 In the fall of 2007, I co-founded a networking group for high school environmental clubs in the Twin Cities metro area, along with Abby Fenton from the Will Steger Foundation and Sean Gosiewski with the Alliance for Sustainability.
-That youth group became YEA (Youth Environmental Activists) Minnesota.
+That youth group became Youth Environmental Activists of Minnesota (YEA!
+MN).

-The articles in this section are just a sampling of what some of the YEA Minnesota youth have accomplished.
+The articles in this section are just a sampling of what some of the YEA!
+MN youth have accomplished.
 You can also find information to start your own environmental club with tips, action and campaign ideas, and local resources to get you started.